syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Paragraph.md

 ### Setting Hanging Indent Without Altering Left Indent

 When working with DocIO Library, you might encounter a scenario where setting a hanging indent (negative FirstLineIndent) also modifies the LeftIndent value.
 This behavior is due to the interrelated nature of these properties at the file level.
-As per behavior of the DocIo Library, if we set the hanging indent, we write the hanging indent and left indent as they are in the Word document at the file level.
+As per behavior of the DocIO Library, if we set the hanging indent, we write the hanging indent and left indent as they are in the Word document at the file level.

 This guide provides a solution to maintain the LeftIndent value while applying a hanging indent.

 * Left Indent: The distance between the left margin and the start of the paragraph.
 * First Line Indent: The distance between the left margin and the start of the first line.
 A negative value creates a hanging indent.

+The following code example shows how to setting hanging indent without altering left indent of a paragraph in Word document.

 {% tabs %}